 - Users can obtain support through the CalMHSA HelpDesk.
-The CalMHSA HelpDesk can assist a user with the MH MIS application (technical assistance), MH MIS password issues, connectivity/access problems, printer problems, data entry questions, special requests, such as reports for contractors. - SmartCare support for system issues is offered by CalMHSA during normal business hours Monday Friday 7:00am-7:00pm (in order of preferred contact): - 1.
-Connect via LiveChat - a.
-Go to 2023.calmhsa.org and click on "Live Chat Support" at the top of the screen - b.
-Click on the blue question mark on the bottom right corner of the screen when logged in to SmartCare - c.
-Use this URL

-- 2. Submit a Ticket A ticket can be created in one of two ways: - a.
-Emailing calmhsa.sandiego@Buchanan-mail.onbmc.com - b.
-Submitting a ticket via 2023.calmhsa.org - 3.
-Call (833) 686-6801 Available during normal business hours - Note: After normal business hours, the only support available is for system outages.
-Call (916) 214-8348 - Numerous SmartCare resources are available to assist you with workflow and documentation questions: - 1.
+The CalMHSA HelpDesk can assist a user with the MH MIS application (technical assistance), MH MIS password issues, connectivity/access problems, printer problems, data entry questions, special requests, such as reports for contractors. - Effective March 1, 2025 SmartCare support for system issues is offered by CalMHSA during normal business hours (M-F 8am-5pm) - Connect via Live Chat 2023.calmhsa.org at or Submit a Ticket via 2023.calmhsa.org/support - Register for a Customer Ticket Portal Account here: https://ehr-support.calmhsa.org/tickets-view - After normal business hours the only support available is for system outages.
+You can call (916) 214-8348 - Numerous SmartCare resources are available to assist you with workflow and documentation questions: - 1.
 Go to the CalMHSA Website - 2.
 Access help from within SmartCare - a.
 Once you are logged in to SmartCare, you can access help in the following ways: - i.
 Use the CalMHSA AI Documentation chatbot to ask direct questions about workflow and documentation or, - ii.
 Click on the black question mark at the bottom of your screen to find "how to" documents on the CalMHSA website. - 3.
 Access San Diego Specific Resources - a.
-For resources and guidance specific to San Diego County's use of SmartCare, go to either the MHP Provider Documents or Organized Delivery System Drug Medi-Cal pages of the Optum website and click on the SmartCare tab.
+For resources and guidance specific to San Diego County's use of SmartCare, go to either the BHP Provider Documents or Organized Delivery System Drug Medi-Cal pages of the Optum website and click on the SmartCare tab.